pomputer/GUI-AMDGPU-Overclocker/README.md

 How to use:

 Install all dependencies stated above.
+Make amdgpuoc.py executable by running:

+	chmod a+x amdgpuoc.py
 Run amdgpuoc.py as root.
-You can do this by running: sudo ./amdgpuoc.py in the directory you have saved it to.
+You can do this by running:

-		In case the script fails to run even when all dependencies are installed, try running chmod a+x amdgpuoc.py and trying again
+	sudo ./amdgpuoc.py
 You should now be able to input a percentage for overclocking and click submit.

 To Do in the future:

 Make this be able to do the overclocking automatically on boot-up without requiring you to enter the values again.

 Create a .desktop file for easy running.

 Happy Overclocking!